pacificclimate/pycds/docs/alembic-extensions.md

    - Define DDL constructs that emit SQL statements for creating and dropping gronks, in a new module named `pycds.sqlalchemy.ddl_extensions.gronk`.
    - Name these classes `CreateGronk` and `DropGronk`.
 2. Define a new replaceable object class
-   - Define a new class `ReplaceableGronk` in module `pycds/alembic/extensions/replaceable_objects`.
+   - Define a new class `ReplaceableGronk` in module `pycds.alembic.extensions.replaceable_objects`.
    - Follow the pattern for other such replaceable objects.
    - The class's `create` and `drop` operations will return instances of DDL commands `CreateGronk` and `DropGronk`.
 3. Define new instances of `ReplaceableGronk` as required in the ORM.